worldbank/repkit/src/vignettes/schemes-with-repado.md

-This means that, by installing the project's scheme in the project-specific ado-folder, you will to ensure that all project members and replicators will be guaranteed exactly-matching outputs.
+This means that, by installing the project's scheme in the project-specific ado-folder, you will ensure that all project members and replicators are guaranteed exactly-matching outputs.